Who-Are-We-Now/Who-Are-We-Now.github.io/scripts/README.md

 ```

 # Setting up
-Follow these instructions to set it up.
+Follow these instructions to set up the wawn build script.

 ## Install dependencies